-Here’s why: You’ll save time, possibly some money, and a lot of headaches if you apply while you are still living at home where you have easy access to required documents such as your birth certificate.
-It will be one less detail you’ll have to take care of should you decide to study abroad or travel outside the US for student trips or spring break.
+Here’s why: You’ll save time, possibly some money, and a lot of headaches if you apply while you are still living at home.
+You will have easy access to required documents such as your birth certificate, and you’ll have more time, too.
+It also will be one less detail you’ll have to take care of should you decide to study abroad or travel outside the US for student trips or spring break.

-Here’s what you need to know before you apply for a passport:
+Here’s what you need to know before you apply:

-- Timeline: Expect it take to 4-6 weeks for the government to process your passport application
+- Timeline: Expect it take to 4-6 weeks for the government to process your application

-- Passport photo: It only takes about 10 minutes to pop into a CVS or other retailer with passport photo processing services to have a photo made that meets the specifications set by the US Government.
+- Photo: It only takes about 10 minutes to pop into a drugstore or other retailer with passport photo processing services to get a photo that meets US government specifications.

-- Never had a passport: Adult First Time Applicants (age 16 years and older) need to apply in person to the designated government center in your area and submit a US Passport Application.
-All first time applicants must apply in person at a Passport Agency, Acceptance Facility, U.S. Embassy or Consulate.
+- If you’ve never had a passport: Adult First Time Applicants (age 16 years and older) need to apply in person to the designated government center in your area.
+All first-time applicants must apply in person at a Passport Agency, Acceptance Facility, U.S. Embassy or Consulate.

 - Travel.State.Gov: Apply for a Passport